s1as3r/skripts/Readme.md

 Badly written scripts that I use(d) sometimes.

+Some of these scipts might have become obsolete at some point and might not work.

 ## Usage

-Before running a script make sure to install it's requirements by running `pip install -r requirements.txt` inside its folder.
+Before running a script make sure to install it's dependencies.

+Most of these scripts are writeen in python so, usually it's done by just running `pip install -r requirements.txt` inside its folder.

+If it's a bash script or a script written in some other lang, refer the readme or look around inside the script itself.

-To get the exact usage instructions of a script, refer to the readme inside the folder of the respsctive script.
+To get the exact usage instructions of a script, refer to the readme of the respsctive script.

 ## Contents